+Class Mammalia Statistics Muscle.
+Muscle tissues are derived from the mesodermal layer of embryonic germ cells in a process known as myogenesis.
 There are three types of muscle, skeletal or striated, cardiac, and smooth.
 Muscle action can be classified as being either voluntary or involuntary.
 Cardiac and smooth muscles contract without conscious thought and are termed involuntary, whereas the skeletal muscles contract upon command.
 Skeletal muscles in turn can be divided into fast and slow twitch fibers.

+Cardiovascular system Immune system Cancer Depression Sports injury.
+Player getting ankle taped at an American football game in Mexico Classification Traumatic injuries can include: In sports medicine, a catastrophic injury is defined as severe trauma to the human head, spine, or brain.
 Concussions in sports became a major issue in the United States in the 2000s, as evidence connected repeated concussions and subconcussive hits with chronic traumatic encephalopathy (CTE) and increased suicide risk.
 CTE is a progressive degenerative disease of the brain found in people with a history of repetitive brain trauma, including symptomatic concussions as well as subconcussive hits to the head that do not cause symptoms.

 " Paintings dating from 200 BC show Chinese men rock climbing.
 In early America, the cliff-dwelling Anasazi in the 12th century were thought to be excellent climbers.
 Style Types of climbing Aid climbing Main article: Aid climbing Free climbing Main article: Free climbing Bouldering Kangaroo Point, Queensland.
 The suburb features two prominent attractions, the Story Bridge and Kangaroo Point Cliffs.
 Geography Kangaroo Point is located on a peninsula formed of harder rhyolite rock which the Brisbane River flows around.
 On the northern tip of the peninsula the Story Bridge connects it to the central business district and the suburb of Fortitude Valley.